SCullman/BC-Expand/readme.md

     }
 }
 ```
-The group `ContactRelGroup` prevents that the ContactRelation  to appear as list within UI as part of tte contact list.
+The group `ContactRelGroup` prevents  the ContactRelation  to appear as a list within UI as part of the contact list.

 This page is already published for the association, so
 this adds immediately the following navigaton property to the contact type: